Skip to main content

 Why use Robots.txt Generator

-- Site owners concerned about AI training data use the Block AI Bots preset to block GPTBot, CCBot, and other LLM crawlers in one click while keeping search engines active.
+• Block AI Bots preset blocks GPTBot, CCBot, Google-Extended, and anthropic-ai in one click while keeping Googlebot and Bingbot active.

 How it works